AnotherShen/FORS/README.md

 * International Clocks
 * RSS Cyber Feed

-Yes it literrally means nothing and we all know this but they don't.
+Yes it literrally means nothing and we all know it.

 ## Installation
 ### Install MagicMirror^2